KVCrisostomo/FinancialMatrix/FinancialMatrix/ARCHITECTURE.md

 ### 1.2 Data Flow Topography
 Data flows reactively from the local Room database to the UI using Kotlin `StateFlow`.
-- **Database (Room):** Emits cold `Flow` streams from DAOs. **Atomic Ledger Rule:** All multi-entity updates (e.g., inserting a transaction while updating a Credit Card balance) MUST be wrapped in a Room `@Transaction` block to ensure atomicity.
+- **Database (Room):** Emits cold `Flow` streams from DAOs.
+   * **Atomic Ledger Rule:** All multi-entity updates (e.g., inserting a transaction while updating a Credit Card balance) MUST be wrapped in a Room `@Transaction` block to ensure atomicity.
 If any part fails, the entire ledger adjustment must roll back.
+   * **Schema Versioning & Migration Rule:** Any modification to the database structural design (adding tables, altering columns, changing indices) MUST increment the database version and be paired with an explicit, hand-crafted Room `Migration` implementation.
+   * **Destructive Fallback Prohibition:** The use of `fallbackToDestructiveMigration()` is strictly prohibited across all tracking branches.
+Every schema shift must safely transform existing user records without data truncation or ledger zeroing.
 - **Repository:** Wraps DAOs and provides a clean API to the Domain/Presentation layers.
 - **ViewModel:** Consumes multiple repository flows, using combine to merge data into layout-specific states (e.g., TransactionUiState solely for row processing, and an isolated state stream for the `SavingsDashboard.kt` component within the income ledger context).
 - **UI (Compose):** Collects the `StateFlow` via `collectAsStateWithLifecycle()` to trigger recompositions.